 Overview and History

 This outdoor museum is probably unlike anything you’ve seen before.
-With over one hundred and fifty different types of Bonsai in their collection, the museum features a rotating display of around sixty different species of tree depending on the season.
+With over 150 different types of Bonsai in their collection, the museum features a rotating display of around 60 different species of tree depending on the season.
 This large and varied assortment does in fact make the Pacific Bonsai Museum the most diverse public collection in North America.
 Bonsai from all over the world are featured here, and they even have trees dating all the way back to the year 1500!

 The museum sits adjacent to the impressive former home of the Weyerhaeuser timber products company.
 The bonsai collection was created in 1989 by the company and the name was changed to the Pacific Bonsai Museum in 2013.

 Bonsai Collections – What You’ll See

 You can watch the video below to get an idea of the open air feel of this unique museum layout.

 The pathway through the outdoor museum is raked several times a day, adding to the zen atmosphere that is heightened by the layout of freestanding outdoor walls and ever-changing artwork.
 The privacy and quietness of this self guided museum allows you to really immerse yourself in the world of nature and feel surrounded by the beauty of the Pacific Northwest.

 In addition to the museum walk, there are quite a few trails scattered throughout the entire campus.
 See here for a map detailing all the routes.